explodecomputer/USSpensions-shiny/README.md

 Updating when image updates:

-1. List existing pods `kubectl get pods`
+1. List existing pods `kubectl get deployments`
-2. Delete each of them `kubectl delete pod uss-pensions-shiny-deployment-<somehash>`
+2. Delete each of them `kubectl delete deployment uss-pensions-shiny-deployment`

 They should be automatically replaced